dirkk/basex-rtd/docs/Client Module.md

 Updated with Version 8.0: Bound values may now contain no or more than one item.

-`client:query($id as xs:anyURI, $query as xs:string) as item()*`
+client:query($id as xs:anyURI, $query as xs:string) as item()*
-`client:query($id as xs:anyURI, $query as xs:string, $bindings as map(*)) as item()*`
+client:query($id as xs:anyURI, $query as xs:string, $bindings as map(*)) as item()*

-Evaluates a query and returns the result as sequence.
+:   Evaluates a query and returns the result as sequence.
 The parameter `$id` contains the session id returned by [client:connect](Client Module.md#client-connect), and `$query` represents the query string, which will be evaluated by the server.Variables and the context item can be declared via `$bindings`.
-The specified keys must be QNames or strings:  * If a key is a QName, it will be directly adopted as variable name.
- * If a key is a string, it may be prefixed with a dollar sign.
+The specified keys must be QNames or strings:  * If a key is a QName, it will be directly adopted as variable name.     * If a key is a string, it may be prefixed with a dollar sign.
 A namespace can be specified using the [Clark Notation](http://www.jclark.com/xml/xmlns.htm).
 If the specified string is empty, the value will be bound to the context item.

     **Errors**

     `BXCL0003`: an I/O error occurs while transferring data from or to the server.`BXCL0005`: an error occurs while evaluating a query, and if the original error cannot be extracted from the returned error string.`BXCL0006`: a value to be bound is no single item.

     **Examples**

-The following query sends a query on a local server instance, binds the integer `123` to the variable `$n` and returns `246`:
+    The following query sends a query on a local server instance, binds the integer `123` to the variable `$n` and returns `246`: let $c
-    let $c := client:connect('localhost', 1984, 'admin', 'admin')
+    := client:connect('localhost', 1984, 'admin', 'admin')
     return client:query($c, "declare variable $n external; $n * 2", map { 'n': 123 })
     The following query performs a query on a first server, the results of which are passed on to a second server:

 ### client:close

-`client:close($id as xs:anyURI) as empty-sequence()`
+client:close($id as xs:anyURI) as empty-sequence()

- This function closes a client session. `$id` specifies the session id.At the end of query execution, open sessions will be automatically closed.
+:   This function closes a client session. `$id` specifies the session id.At the end of query execution, open sessions will be automatically closed.

     **Errors**

     `BXCL0003`: an I/O error occurs while transferring data from or to the server.

 ## Errors